 The idyllic Aegean 7-day cruise was perfect because it combined off-the-beaten-path excursions with iconic historical experiences.
-For those that want one or the other, Louis Cruises has itineraries for that too.
+For those that want one or the other, Celestyal Cruises has itineraries for that too.

 6. Top deck dancing

 Traditional Greek dancing lessons are offered during the day and the nightclub on the ship’s top deck comes alive at night.
-On ost nights the dance floor was filled by midnight.
+Most nights the dance floor was filled by midnight.
 Opa!